School of Humanities and Sciences

 Paul N. Edwards

-BioI'm Director of the Program on Science, Technology & Society (STS) and a Senior Research Scholar at the Center for International Security and Cooperation at Stanford.
-I also co-direct the Stanford Existential Risks Initiative with Prof. Steve Luby.
+BioI retired in January 2026 to escape rising fascism in the USA.
+Until then, I was Director of the Program on Science, Technology & Society (STS) and a Senior Research Scholar at the Center for International Security and Cooperation at Stanford.
+I also co-directed the Stanford Existential Risks Initiative with Prof. Steve Luby.

-I'm Professor of Information and History (Emeritus) at the University of Michigan, where I worked for almost 20 years in the School of Information, the Dept. of History, and the STS Program.
-I taught previously at Stanford from 1992-1998 in various capacities, mainly in the Science, Technology & Society Program that I now direct.
+I'm also Professor of Information and History (Emeritus) at the University of Michigan, where I worked for 19 years in the School of Information, the Dept. of History, and the STS Program.
+I taught previously at Stanford from 1992-1998, in the STS Program and the Computer Science Dept.

 I study the history, politics, and culture of information infrastructures, especially climate knowledge systems.
 My books include A Vast Machine: Computer Models, Climate Data, and the Politics of Global Warming (MIT Press, 2010), The Closed World: Computers and the Politics of Discourse in Cold War America (MIT Press, 1996), and Changing the Atmosphere: Expert Knowledge and Environmental Governance (MIT Press, 2001, co-edited with Clark Miller).
-I'm academic editor of the MIT Press book series Infrastructures.
+With Janet Vertesi (Princeton), I'm academic editor of the MIT Press book series Infrastructures.

-From 2018-2021, I served as one of 234 Lead Authors for the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, Working Group I (Physical Sciences), released in August 2021. -
+I served as one of 234 Lead Authors for the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, Working Group I (Physical Sciences), released in August 2021. -

 Ronald Egan